xenophonlabs/crvUSDrisk/README.md

 ## Running Simulations

-### In the Dashboard
+### From the Dashboard

 Select a `scenario`, `market`, and number of iterations (model runs) for you scenario and click the simulate button.
 Your terminal will begin to print the logs for the simulation.

-*Simulations may take a long time to finalize; by default, multiprocessing will be applied using all your machine's processors*.
+*Simulations may take a long time to finalize; by default, multiprocessing will be applied using all your machine's processors.
+It is much faster to run simulations directly from the command line.*.

-### In a Script
+### From the Command Line

 Alternatively, you may run a simulation via the `scripts/sim.py` script as follows: